aburossi/LM-Olat/single_choice.md

 If a canton wants to introduce a new educational reform that differs from federal standards, which of the following steps is necessary?
 a) Submit the proposal directly to the Swiss Parliament for immediate approval.
 b) Implement the reform at the cantonal level without further consultation.
-c) Collaborate with the Federal Department of Home Affairs and hold a cantonal referendum.
+c) Collaborate with the Federal Department and hold a cantonal referendum.
 d) File a petition to the European Union for support on the reform.
 Correct Answer: c) Collaborate with the Federal Department of Home Affairs and hold a cantonal referendum.
 Distractors Explanation: